BT Epoxy Resin as an Alternative PCB Substrate Material

 Image showing the usage of BT epoxy as the internal core layer for a 3 + 1 + 3 HDI PCB with ABF build-up layers.

-Because the BT epoxy layer is suitable as a core in an HDI build, it can also be used in packaging, specifically in chip-scale packaging (BGA) or as the substrate for a BGA.
+Because the BT epoxy layer works well as a core in an HDI build, it also suits packaging.
+You can use it in chip-scale packaging (BGA) or as a BGA substrate.

 Why BT Epoxy?

 BT epoxy is most useful compared to FR4 when cost needs to be balanced with greater reliability.
-Based on the material properties listed above, BT epoxy can be used as a higher reliability substitute for FR4-based materials due to the following primary characteristics:
+Based on the material properties listed above, BT epoxy can replace FR4-based materials for better reliability due to the following primary characteristics:

 - Higher thermal conductivity